 Building on ideas generated through ongoing input from the local community and arts leaders, The 606 team considers art in four categories:

-- Embedded artworks and event facilities: Work includes such integrated features as Environmental Sentinel, trail-wide planting of special flowering trees that bring attention to place and change over time, and the Exelon Observatory for spectacular views of the sunset over our city.
+- Embedded artworks and event facilities: Work includes such integrated features as Environmental Sentinel, a trail-wide planting of special flowering trees that bring attention to place and change over time, and the Exelon Observatory for spectacular views of the sunset over our city, and the location for regular astronomy nights on The 606.

 - RFP-selected works.
 As opportunities arise, an open call selection process will identify additional trail-wide or site-specific works including temporary and revolving installations and performances and participatory pieces.